AIAML/DjangoLogin/README.md

 # Simple Dango Login Project
 In this project you can simply register and login or main page.
 User Credential is check when enters main page.
+The overall structure of project is based on controller,model and view.